simonw/yaml-to-sqlite/README.md

 Options:
   --version             Show the version and exit.
-  --pk TEXT             Column to use as a primary key --single-column TEXT  If YAML file is a list of values, populate this column --help                Show this message and exit.
+  --pk TEXT             Column to use as a primary key.
+Set to 'auto-id' for adding an auto-incrementing 'id' column --single-column TEXT  If YAML file is a list of values, populate this column --help                Show this message and exit.
 ```